ovh/docs/pages/platform/ai/deploy_tuto_08_fastapi_spam_classifier/guide.en-gb.md

 > [!primary]
 >
-> All the functions defined above are in the Python file `app.py`.
+> All the functions defined above are in the `app.py` Python file.
 >
 > You can find the code on the [GitHub repository](https://github.com/ovh/ai-training-examples/blob/main/apps/fastapi/spam-classifier-api/app.py).
 >